- Download our Moving to Calgary Guide (PDF)

 The lifestyle in Calgary is focused more on outdoor recreation rather than urban entertainment.
 With over 8,000 hectares of green space, Calgary is perfect for nature-loving expats.
 The best part is that all the outdoor activities are a quick drive from the city, so it's easy to see why the city is becoming an increasingly popular choice among expats.

-The main attraction – and the lifeblood of Calgary's outdoor leisure scene – is the city's close proximity to the majestic Rocky Mountains.
-Just 50 miles (80km) from downtown Calgary, the Rockies are celebrated around the world not only for their pristine beauty but also for the wide range of activities on offer among their snowy peaks.
-Skiing and snowboarding are the most popular pursuits, but, for those just wishing to relax and soak up the alpine atmosphere, there are numerous resort towns to explore.
+The main attraction – and the lifeblood of Calgary's outdoor leisure scene – is its proximity to the majestic Rocky Mountains.
+Just 50 miles (80km) from downtown Calgary, the Rockies are celebrated the world over not only for their pristine beauty, but also for the diverse range of activities on offer on the mountain's snowy peaks.
+Skiing and snowboarding are the most popular pursuits, but for expats looking to relax and soak up the alpine atmosphere, there are plenty of resort towns to explore.

 Entertainment and eating out in Calgary

-Alberta is known as the 'most American' of Canada's provinces and an important aspect of the lifestyle in Calgary is a real, continuing pride in the trappings of its frontier history – hence the plethora of rodeo shows, steakhouses and 'western wear' outlets throughout the city.
+Alberta is known as the 'most American' Canadian province.
+An important aspect of the lifestyle in Calgary is continuing pride in the city's frontier history, hence the plethora of rodeo shows, steakhouses and 'western wear' outlets.

-The best Calgary restaurants are generally located within easy travelling distance of the city centre, and are concentrated in three main areas: the Eau Claire district on Prince's Island; the chic 4th Street and 17th Avenue Mission district; and the downtown area that includes Chinatown, International Avenue and the Stephen Avenue pedestrian mall.
+Calgary is not well known for its culinary exploits, but there are a few restaurants worth noting and most are concentrated in three main areas: Prince's Island's Eau Claire district; 4th Street and 17th Avenue Mission district; and the downtown area, including Chinatown, International Avenue and the Stephen Avenue pedestrian mall.